defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 1) build the bundle itself
 1) place the `uds-config.yaml` and the `deploy-dubbd-values.yaml` in the directory where the deployment will take place
 1) deploy the software factory.
-1) update the certs with our certs (This step will be replaced with adding the certs to the configuration in a future version)